azahinhasan/student-institutes/README.md

 ## Auth Mutations

 ### **Sign-In Mutation**
+`Note:` <br/>
-`Note: The initial user (admin@test.com) is created during the database seeding process.
+`- The initial user (admin@test.com) is created during the database seeding process.
 This is the only publicly accessible mutation.
 Upon successful login, the JWT token is automatically stored in cookies and used for subsequent API requests.`
 <br/>
-`Alternatively, you can manually pass the token in the request header using -
+`- Alternatively, you can manually pass the token in the request header using -
 Authorization: Bearer <token> `
 <br/>
 `Both methods are supported.`